Washington County, Ohio

 Genealogy, History & Facts

-What counties are adjacent to Washington County, KS?
+What counties are adjacent to Washington County, OH?

 Where can find Washington County Birth, marriage, Divorce and Death Records?

-Washington County vital records can be found at the Kansas Office of Vital Records has copies of birth and death records from July 1, 1911; marriage records from May 1913 and divorce records from July 1951.
-There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Kansas for current fees and application process.
-Birth, marriage, and death records are connected with central life events.
+Washington County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
+Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

 You can search online for Washington County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or can download an application for Kansas Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
+You can also Order Electronically Online or can download an application for Ohio Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
 The Archives Division has copies of births before 1908, death before 1944 and marriage records before 1949.

-What Washington County, KS census records are available?
+What Washington County, OH census records are available?

 What genealogical records can I find in the Washington County Courthouse?